carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 - weird board closing before calibration problem
 - creating an image based on the current "new" SD card
 - libinsight API
+- updating gate-counter app to get rid of url of request/data sent message in console

 ... but will I do any of those?